 Firstly, a few no brainers about digital transformation:

-- Digital enables the transformation of human experiences whether they be customers, employees, stakeholders, shareholders, suppliers etc.
+- Digital enables the transformation of human experiences whether they be customers, employees, volunteers, stakeholders, shareholders, suppliers etc.

 - There are four outcomes any digital transformation must deliver; increased revenues, improved people capabilities, operational efficiency and cost reduction.

 - Most digital transformation focuses on the tactics.

 - The reasons for most failures on digital transformation programmes is not focusing on the real barriers; culture, leadership and investment.

 The infographic above shows the structure of the digital transformation programmes I’ve used on many occasions.
 Its an approach that helps charities and organisations understand the reality/challenge and the framework for giving digital its best chance of success.